fubralimited/CentOS-KVM-Image-Tools/README.md

     virsh undefine centos_vm
     rm /var/lib/libvirt/images/centos_vm.qcow2

 For additional documentation on virt-tools please consult the website: http://virt-tools.org/

 ## Other Distributions

-The kickstart directory contains configuration files for other distributions.
+The Kickstart directory contains configuration files for other distributions.
-To generate a gold master image for this distributions is advisable to clone the centoskvm.sh script and change the virt-install parameters accordingly (location and kickstart file).
+To generate a gold master image for this distributions is advisable to clone the centoskvm.sh script and change the virt-install parameters accordingly (location and Kickstart file).
 NOTE: When building Fedora VMs, a useful tip for switching Anaconda shells is to use CTRL+b then the screen number.

 ## Working with images